buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcSpatialZoneTypeEnum.md

 # IfcSpatialZoneTypeEnum

-This enumeration defines the range of different types of spatial zones that can further specify an _IfcSpatialZone_.
+This enumeration defines the range of different types of spatial zones that can further specify an _IfcSpatialZone_.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items